vipguy/putergenai-primal/README.md

 PutergenAI is a lightweight, robust Python SDK for interacting with the Puter.js API, an open-source cloud operating system focused on privacy and AI capabilities.
 This SDK provides a clean interface for AI chat completions (supporting multiple models like GPT, Claude, Grok, etc.), file system operations (read/write/delete), and utility AI functions (text-to-image, image-to-text, text-to-speech).

-### Recent Updates (v0.1.01)
-- Improved input sanitization and security throughout the SDK
-- Added `.gitignore` for Python, screenshots, and development artifacts
-- Added `requirements.txt` (only `requests` required)
-- Enhanced error handling and logging
-- Updated documentation and versioning

 ## Installation

 Install via pip (recommended for production):